solid/data-interoperability-panel/resource-metadata/hypothesis.md

 # Draft Resources

 This section and the content inside it is meant to aid in the drafting process, and will not be included in the candidate proposal submitted to the specification.
 The purpose of this section is to aid those contributing to or reviewing this document.

-## Open Questions

-* Should we stipulate whether metadata resources MUST or SHOULD be RDF?
-* Can all clients see links to all metadata associated with a given document as a general rule, or should this be something defined for each individual type of metadata?
-* Should anchor= be used rather than rel= for the discovery of an annotated resource (see [RFC 5988](https://tools.ietf.org/html/rfc5988))
-* Should there be portability requirements for certain metadata types?
-For example, acls should be portable so that if a given user moves their data from once implementation to another, their acl should go along, but certain implementation specific metadata may not.
-* How do you connect the resource with an ACL when you create it

 ## Additional References